 The Essequibo River is the longest and widest river in Guyana and the largest between the Orinoco and Amazon rivers.
 It reaches the Atlantic Ocean 21 km (13 mi) west of the Guyanese capital of Georgetown.

-The river flows generally north through eastern Guyana for approximately 1,000 km (620 mi) through forest and savanna before emptying into the Atlantic Ocean.
+The river generally flows north through eastern Guyana for approximately 1,000 km (620 mi) through forest and savanna before emptying into the Atlantic Ocean.

-Map of the Essequibo River drainage basin
+Map depicting the Essequibo River drainage basin